Burkhard Heim: 1950s

-Heim stopped work on the propulsion aspect of his theory in 1959.
-Subsequently, the remainder of his life was devoted to refining the unified field attributes of his theory.
+Heim stopped working on the propulsion aspect of his theory in 1959.
+He spent the remainder of his life devoted to refining the unified field attributes of his theory.

 1960s

-In the late 1950s and early 1960s there were a number of reports on Heim in magazines and tabloids such as Le Figaro, Bunte Illustrierte, Quick and Stern.
+In the late 1950s and early 1960s, there were a number of reports on Heim in magazines and tabloids such as Le Figaro, Bunte Illustrierte, Quick and Stern.
 The magazine le Figaro remarked, on 15 January 1969, that he was an "inhuman robot".
 The German television station ARD ran reports and interviews with Heim.
 It was speculated that Heim was likely to make a breakthrough, either in fundamental physics or propulsion theory.

-On 17 November 1969 Heim reported the progress he had made towards developing his unified field theory to Messerschmitt-Bölkow-Blohm (MBB).
+On 17 November 1969, Heim reported the progress he had made towards developing his unified field theory to Messerschmitt-Bölkow-Blohm (MBB).
 Pascual Jordan and Gebhard Lyra were among the small body of scientists who attended that colloquium.
-Jordan wrote Heim a letter on 22 December 1969 encouraging him to publish his theory.
+Jordan wrote Heim a letter on 22 December 1969, encouraging him to publish his theory.

 1970s

 Ludwig Bölkow encouraged Heim to enhance his theory.
-On 25 November 1976 Heim publicly introduced, for the first time, his completed unified field theory in a presentation to MBB engineers.
+On 25 November 1976, Heim publicly introduced, for the first time, his completed unified field theory in a presentation to MBB engineers.
 It included the methodology for calculating the mass spectrum of elementary particles.
-Pursuant to recommendations by Werner Heisenberg's successor, Hans-Peter Dürr, Heim published his unified field theory summary, the following year, in an article entitled Recommendations of a Way to a Unified Description of Elementary Particles in the Max Planck Institute journal Zeitschrift für Naturforschung.
-This was the first publication of his theory in a peer reviewed scientific journal.
+Pursuant to recommendations by Werner Heisenberg's successor, Hans-Peter Dürr, Heim published his unified field theory summary the following year in an article entitled "Recommendations of a Way to a Unified Description of Elementary Particles" in the Max Planck Institute journal Zeitschrift für Naturforschung (Journal of Natural Research).
+This was the first publication of his theory in a peer-reviewed scientific journal.

 1980s

-In 1982 Heim's mass formula was programmed on a computer at the German Electron Synchrotron DESY in Hamburg with the assistance of some resident scientists.
+In 1982, Heim's mass formula was programmed on a computer at the German Electron Synchrotron DESY in Hamburg with the assistance of some resident scientists.
 Up to that point, Heim had not yet confided in other theoretical physicists on the details of the mass formula derivation.
 Hence, the DESY results were not widely published and disseminated for academic scrutiny.
 That year Walter Dröscher, a theorist at the Vienna Patent Office, began to work with Heim.
-The first result of their collaboration cumulated in the second volume of Heim's major work, appearing in 1984.
+The first result of their collaboration culminated in the second volume of Heim's major work, appearing in 1984.